gogamarra/Automated-ELK-Stack/README.md

 The skills and knowledge demonstrated:
 - Provision and configure a virtual network with ANSIBLE automation engine and DOCKER container environments.
-- Deploy ELK stack on a virtual server.
+- Deploy a new ELK stack virtual server.
-- Deploy FILEBEAT and METRICBEAT on targeted web servers to monitor activity.
+- Deploy FILEBEAT and METRICBEAT lightweight shippers on web servers to collect log, OS, and services data and send to the ELK stack.

 ### Network Diagram (Post-Deployment)
 ![Deployment Architecture](./diagrams/Elk_Stack_Diagram-2.jpg)